w0rthy/ArrayVisualizer/README.md

 **If you are experiencing performance issues in Windows 10, look here: https://superuser.com/questions/988379/how-do-i-run-java-apps-upscaled-on-a-high-dpi-display

+To build (After -cp, use ";" with Windows and ":" with Mac/Linux):
+'''
+ant
+java -cp bin;lib/classgraph-4.8.47.jar main.ArrayVisualizer
+'''

 An executable .jar file is available in the dist folder.
 Have fun!

 Videos this program is featured in: